Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: A split into 2 6cdcs, and another pair of surfaces

 \item Boundary of each surface consists of the same edges of the graph, and these edges only pass through disordered vertices.
 It's also easy to check that all \textit{drd} edges are on the boundary, plus some subset of \textit{dpd} edges can also fall on the boundary.

-\item In Petersen graph case, the boundaries are actually the same, each being a 12-circuit.
+\item In Petersen graph case, each surface is a hemi-dodecahedron, and the boundaries are actually the same, each being a 12-circuit.
 So we can even glue these 2 surfaces together, and get a graph on a 2-sphere.
 In some sense this new graph resembles a dodecahedron by having 12 5-circuits, even though it's not. \sidenote[][-0.5cm]{It would become a dodecahedron tessellation if we shift vertices cyclically by 1 in one of the parts.}

 \item In general case the boundaries could be different from each other, e.~g. check o6c4c in Fig.~\ref{fig:different_boundaries}.
 One of the 6cdcs has 1 connected component with 2 boundaries, each of length 10, while the other 6cdc has 3 connected components and 4 boundaries in total, each of length 5.